 The jaw is essential for speech, and when the joint is inflamed, talking for extended periods can become exhausting or painful.
 This often leads to social withdrawal or difficulty performing tasks at work that require frequent communication.

-The strain of speaking can lead to muscle fatigue in the face and neck, making it hard to focus on the conversation.
+Speaking can strain the face and neck muscles.
+This may make it hard to focus on conversations.
 Patients may become self-conscious about clicking or popping sounds others might hear while talking or eating in public.

 Sleep Quality and Overall Well-Being

 TMJ disorders are frequently linked to sleep disruptions, including teeth grinding and even obstructive sleep apnea.
-Waking up with a headache or a sore jaw means you are starting your day with a pain deficit that affects your mood and productivity.
+Waking up with a headache or sore jaw can affect your mood and productivity from the start of your day.

-The relationship between the jaw and the airway is significant, as a recessed jaw can contribute to airway blockage during sleep.
+The jaw and airway are closely connected.
+A recessed jaw can contribute to airway blockage during sleep.
 If you find that your jaw pain is accompanied by chronic fatigue, you may benefit from addressing snoring and sleep apnea as part of your overall treatment plan.

 Professional TMJ Treatment in Southlake